adevur/docker-centos-dhcpd/README.md

 ```

 ### Additional info
-In order to start the DHCP server, this image uses the very same command described in the official systemd service unit of `dhcp` package.
-This unit can be found at: `/lib/systemd/system/dhcpd.service`
+- In order to start the DHCP server, this image uses the very same command described in the official systemd service unit of `dhcp` package.
+This unit can be found at: `/lib/systemd/system/dhcpd.service`, the command is: `/usr/sbin/dhcpd -f -cf /etc/dhcp/dhcpd.conf -user dhcpd -group dhcpd --no-pid`

-The command is: `/usr/sbin/dhcpd -f -cf /etc/dhcp/dhcpd.conf -user dhcpd -group dhcpd --no-pid`
+- This image uses [`dumb-init`](https://github.com/Yelp/dumb-init) as its init system.